5th July 2023

 Migrating Content

-Your existing site has pages of content, whether this is on a product page, blog post or category page.
-You need to ensure that the content on your existing site has a place on your new site.
+Your existing site has numerous pages of content, whether this is on a product page, blog post or category page.
+First, conduct a content audit and understand if a given piece of content is going to be removed, updated or simply migrated.
+You need to ensure that the content on your existing site that you want to migrate has a place on your new site.
 This doesn’t always have to be replicating the pages as they are.
-For example if you have a product FAQ page, you could integrate this content onto product pages.
+For example if you have a dedicated product FAQ page, you could integrate this content onto specific product pages.
+As long as the content you want to move over appears in some capacity on the new website.

 If one of your old pages has been missed during the content planning phase, but the URL is still indexable to Google, it could show up to users in an un-styled mess.
 If the content looks spammy or like it could be an untrustworthy site, people will be hesitant to revisit it.